(1+ε)-approximate nearest neighbor search

 (1+ε)-approximate nearest neighbor search is a variant of the nearest neighbor search problem.
 A solution to the (1+ε)-approximate nearest neighbor search is a point or multiple points within distance (1+ε) R from a query point, where R is the distance between the query point and its true nearest neighbor.

 Reasons to approximate nearest neighbor search include the space and time costs of exact solutions in high-dimensional spaces (see curse of dimensionality) and that in some domains, finding an approximate nearest neighbor is an acceptable solution.

-Approaches for solving (1+ε)-approximate nearest neighbor search include kd-trees, Locality Sensitive Hashing and brute force search.
+Approaches for solving (1+ε)-approximate nearest neighbor search include k-d trees, locality-sensitive hashing and brute-force search.